postmanlabs/labs-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

 You can choose a __Team__ workspace if you plan to invite collaborators, or a __Personal__ workspace.
 Enter a __Name__ and optional __Summary__ for your workspace.
 If you're collaborating, you can invite other people now or later, and select access levels.
 Click __Create Workspace__.

 Postman will switch to your new workspace when you create it.
 You can then start working in the workspace or __Invite__ people to join it.
-Select a workspace to switch to it at any time using the dropdown at the top of the Postman app.
+Select a workspace to switch to it at any time using the dropdown at the top of Postman.

 <img alt="New Workspace" src="https://assets.postman.com/postman-docs/new-workspace-in-dropdown.jpg" width="400px"/>